Paperwork for New Zealander citiziens to get married in Italy

 Paperwork to get married in Italy for New Zealander citizens.

 Once you decide to get married in Italy and especially where, you need to be informed about paperwork if you choose to have a legally binding wedding !
+For the couples who book my Full-Service Wedding Planning I take care of the paperwork procedure together with my legal advisor who is specilized in legal weddings for foreign couples in Italy.

 Here’s a summary of the paperwork procedure for a legal wedding in Italy for New Zealander citizens.